robsyme/CBW_HTseq_module5/README.md

 # CBW HT-seq Module 5 - Structural Variant Calling

- Created by Mathieu Bourgey, _Ph.D_, then modified by Pascale Marquis
+ Created by Mathieu Bourgey, _Ph.D_, then modified by Pascale Marquis and Rob Syme

 ## Table of contents
 1. [Introduction](#introduction)